The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trenitalia Regionale also runs an hourly service from Venice to Florence and arrives in 4h10min.
 Regionale trains tend to stop at every station between two larger cities, so you can enjoy the scenic journey.
 These trains are generally slower and older, but are often the most inexpensive option.

 Trenitalia Intercity trains connect larger cities and towns in Italy, reaching over 200 destinations.
 Scheduled to depart a few times a day from Venice Mestre to Florence Rifredi and Campo di Marte, both first and second class tickets are available.
 A direct journey takes 2h53min, but your travel time can be longer if you have to switch trains.

 Trenitalia Regionale and Intercity trains offer armchair seating and in-carriage storage.
 High-speed providers Frecciarossa and Frecciargento offer premium services for business travellers, including designated ‘quiet’ cars, 6-seat meeting rooms, complimentary snacks and meals.
 Private operator Italio has four passenger classes with a wide range of onboard amenities, including Wi-Fi, power sockets, leather seats, a cinema coach and bistro.
 Executive passengers enjoy a personal screen, in-seat catering and access to the private lounge.
 Small pets are allowed to travel with their owners, while transport for dogs over 10kg (22lb) can be arranged.
 There are also accessible toilets onboard for passengers with disabilities.

-When departing from Venice, you have various train station options to start your trip from including Venezia Mestre, Venezia Santa Lucia and Venezia Mestre.
-When arriving in Florence, you can end your journey in train stations like Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
+There are a few train stations in Venice to start your route from including Venezia Mestre, Venezia Santa Lucia and Venice.
+In Florence you have a few train station options to choose from for your arrival including Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.

 Here are some other resources that might have the information you need